edmore/api-web-scraper/README.md

 # api-web-scraper

-This is a Golang version of a web scraper
+This is a Golang version of a web scraper.

+It makes use of a number of frameworks such the gin web framework with redis as a data store and colly for scraping.

+Colly has some great features that make it suitable for fast, ethical scraping.
 ## Build and run

 1. On the repo root directory run: